Penang secessionist movement: Background

-Prior to World War II, the Peranakan Chinese community, also known as the "Straits Chinese", wielded significant economic and political influence in Penang, supported by extensive business networks and representation in the settlement's governance.
+Prior to World War II, the Baba Nyonya community, also known as the "Straits Chinese", wielded significant economic and political influence in Penang, supported by extensive business networks and representation in the settlement's governance.
 Their allegiance to Britain over China facilitated the expansion of their political influence in George Town, particularly within the city's government and civil service.

-The Japanese occupation brought about harsh treatment of ethnic Chinese in Penang.
+The Japanese occupation brought about harsh treatment of Chinese descendants in Penang.
 After Japan's defeat in 1945, the returning British aimed to consolidate their imperial holdings in the Malay Peninsula into a single political entity.
 Before the war, Malaya had consisted of various political entities – the crown colony of the Straits Settlements comprising Penang, Malacca and Singapore, the Federated Malay States (FMS), and the unfederated states of Johor, Kelantan, Kedah, Perlis and Terengganu.

 The Federation of Malaya was formed in 1949, unifying Penang and Malacca with the federated and unfederated sultanates.
 Penang, as a British crown colony merged into the Malay-dominated hinterland, received a Settlement Council with local legislative powers equivalent to those of the Malay sultanates.
 Despite this, authority was centralised in Kuala Lumpur, the federal capital.

 At the time of merger, Penang's position was peculiar; it was the only state in the Federation where the ethnic Chinese formed a majority and had the longest history of British rule in Southeast Asia, which resulted in the highest levels of urbanisation and education within the new federation.
 The federal government imposed stricter citizenship rules for non-Malay residents while automatically granting citizenship to all Malay subjects of the respective sultanates.
 British subjects in Penang and Malacca had to demonstrate continuous residency for a number of years in either of the settlements to be eligible for federal citizenship.
 The dissolution of the Straits Settlements and the integration of Penang into the new federation raised concerns among non-Malays regarding the potential diminishment of their political influence and rights, as the federal government sought to expand its legal jurisdiction to Penang.